agentd00nut/midjourney-graph/README.md

 # MidJourney Graph

-# MAIN IS STALE

-You can try out the "attempting-to-fix" branch.
-It's working for fetching and viewing your own jobs, but is probably broken for viewing other users jobs and i haven't tested for running jobs yet

-I don't much want to dig into the discord logic since there's a crap load of newer job types, variances, etc. etc.

-More importantly i'd imagine that MJ is going to be releasing a new version of their web app soon and i'd rather not spend time on this until that happens since it'll probably expose a new API that's easier to work with, hopefully.

-For now you need to put your MJ cookie and userId into a `.env` file, more instructions at [pyjourney](https://github.com/agentd00nut/pyjourney)

-> you prooooobably also need to put it in the same `conf/midj.cookie` file as the instructions mention below...
-The code is cold spaghetti with
-> hot spaghetti inserted into it now :D

 ![An image showing the graph based UI](/example.png)

 Shows the graph of recent jobs run by the provider userID for midjourney.